Fukutsuru

 Fukutsuru or Fukutsuru 068 was a Wagyū bull shipped from Japan to Snake River Farms of Boise, Idaho in the United States in the early 1990s.
-Fukutsuru fathered countless cattle and helped grow today's U.S. Kobe beef industry.
+Fukutsuru fathered countless cattle and helped grow today's U.S. Wagyu beef industry.
 Fukutsuru died in 2005, but his frozen sperm lived on for people's benefit; more than 100,000 "units" of which were collected for long-term breeding purposes prior to his death.